Interested applicants to our group should complete the short questionnaire:

 Our research group is characterized by a passion for discovering, explaining, and developing new knowledge through persistent effort intelligently applied.
 Students seeking a research position with us are encouraged to review the admission guidelines provided by UCLA’s Mechanical & Aerospace Engineering Graduate Program.
 Qualified students should then review the other pages of this website to identify specific research topics of mutual interest.
 These topics should be highlighted in any correspondence and in application materials.
 Interested students would also benefit from studying the materials contained in the online nanoHUB-U course, Thermal Energy at the Nanoscale, which can be taken in self-paced mode without a registration fee (i.e., free).
 Prospective students interested in more general information about life at UCLA and its surroundings might benefit from this series of posts.

 I receive far more email inquiries from prospective group members than I can manage.
-Consequently, I have created an online form that interested researchers of all types (undergrad, grad, postdoc) should complete here.
+Consequently, I have created an online form that interested researchers of all types (undergrad, grad, postdoc) should complete below.
 The form is intentionally short and should require less than 15 minutes to complete.

-* Conflict of Interest Statement
+*Conflict of Interest Statement

 — TSF